mmailhos/the-modern-data-stack/README.md

-# Altertable - Data Processing Pipeline
+# The Modern Data Sack

 A comprehensive Go application for processing data through a modern analytics pipeline: